Resolution Matters: The Ultimate Guide To Scanning Resolution

 What Is Scanning Resolution?

-Scanning resolution, measured in dots per inch (DPI), refers to the number of individual dots that a scanner captures within a linear inch of an image or document.
+Scanning resolution, measured in dots per inch (DPI), refers to how much detail a scanner captures in a single inch of an image or document.
+It’s essentially a measure of clarity—higher DPI means more dots are captured, resulting in sharper details and higher-quality images.

 Optical Resolution

-Optical resolution is the actual, measurable resolution capability of a scanner’s hardware.
-It defines the maximum number of DPI that the scanner can physically capture without any digital enhancements.
+Optical resolution is the scanner’s true hardware capability.
+It’s the maximum number of DPI the scanner can physically capture without relying on any software tricks or enhancements.
+This is what determines the scanner’s ability to produce an accurate and detailed image.

 Interpolated Resolution